codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 .. literalinclude:: routing/051.php

-Using the ``set404Override`` method within the routes file, you can use closures.
+Using the ``$override404`` property within the routing config file, you can use closures.
 Defining the override in the Routing file is restricted to class/method pairs.

 .. note:: The ``set404Override()`` method does not change the Response status code to ``404``.
     If you don't set the status code in the controller you set, the default status code ``200``